WakiMak/trentent.github.io-forked/_posts/2015-09-27-appv5-sequencing-oracle-11g-r2.md

 tags:
   - AppV
 ---
-Apparently this is a fun topic. Â How [do you sequence Oracle 11G R2 on AppV5](https://social.technet.microsoft.com/Forums/en-US/b39d8600-28f2-40db-b38d-160bb551cd45/sequencing-oracle-odbc-drivers-with-appv-5?forum=mdopappv)?
+Apparently this is a fun topic.
+How [do you sequence Oracle 11G R2 on AppV5](https://social.technet.microsoft.com/Forums/en-US/b39d8600-28f2-40db-b38d-160bb551cd45/sequencing-oracle-odbc-drivers-with-appv-5?forum=mdopappv)?

-I believe I have an answer. Â In my attempts to sequence Oracle 11G on AppV5 I came across a few issues and have come up with solutions that work for various applications that rely on this tool.
+I believe I have an answer.
+In my attempts to sequence Oracle 11G on AppV5 I came across a few issues and have come up with solutions that work for various applications that rely on this tool.

 **The first issue:**
 Oracle 11G only allows paths without spaces and special characters.